 What is cyber liability insurance?

 Cyber liability insurance provides coverage for certain losses incurred as result of data breaches.
 When customer data is compromised, it's usually not arbitrary or otherwise public information being targeted.
 Credit card data, names, phone numbers, addresses, driver's license numbers, health records, and even social security numbers can quickly find themselves in the wrong hands with a few strokes of the keyboard.
-Attacks can vary from malicious assaults on your physical servers and to phishing scams that solicit individual users for sensitive data.
+Attacks can vary from malicious assaults on your physical servers to phishing scams that solicit sensitive data from individual users.
 Cyber liability insurance can protect your company from a range of cyber attacks, and AmTrust is committed to evolving our coverage as new cyber threats emerge.

 The extent of cyber liability coverage you may need will differ from business to business.
 At minimum, cyber liability insurance helps companies comply with state regulations that require a business to notify customers of a data breach involving personally identifiable information.
 AmTrust policies generally cover indemnification for legal fees and expenses, provide customer notifications in the event of a breach, and include the option to monitor the information of anyone impacted for a specified period of time.
 Policies may also cover costs incurred in the recovery of compromised data or the repair of damaged computer systems.